emicervantes/emicervantes/README.md

 Hello👋

-My name is Emi (she/her), and I am a Statistics Ph.D. student at Penn State University📈
+My name is Emi (she/her), and I am a Statistics Ph.D. student at Penn State.

 LinkedIn: https://www.linkedin.com/in/emicervantes/